devlibx/python-flask-cdc/README.md

 app = "Existing flask"

-# Recorder is called everytim you get request response.
+# Recorder is called everytime you get request response.
 You can do anything you want
 # In this example we have logged data with a helper function provided by cdc.
 You can change
 # this method to do anything else
 def recorder(state):